sanjayjaiman/ns3/README.md

 Finally the simulation would run with any environment setup and obtain average throughput values over the time simulation has been run.

+Usage:
+In order to build an run this package from the "ns3/ns-allinone-3.35/ns-3.35" dir do the following:
+> ./waf configure --enable-examples --enable-tests
+> ./waf build
+> ./waf --run lte-sim